 To see death coming

-As a friendJoin us and help us hire new
+As a friendJoin us and help make

 If Cohen writes unblinkingly of his coming death, then he also looks back to his past.
 Tucked among the notebook extracts is a modest stanza in which he reflects on how singular and enduring his experience of Hydra is: